 If the proposal passes, that cap would be removed, state government would be allowed to retain all revenue and taxpayers would no longer see TABOR-granted refunds.

-The Denver Post’s editorial board on Thursday called the measure “fatally flawed” and asked voters to “send this complex problem back to the General Assembly for another try.”
+The Denver Post’s liberal-leaning editorial board on Thursday called the measure “fatally flawed” and asked voters to “send this complex problem back to the General Assembly for another try.”